Recruitment & probation

 Of all the people involved in the process, you are in most frequent contact with the Probationer.
 You need to judge how well they are progressing towards achieving the targets that were agreed at the beginning of the year.
 All academic probation advisers are required to attend a mandatory course.
 Further details are available on the online booking system.

 The Monitoring Group is chaired by the Pro-Vice-Chancellor (R) and comprises the Dean, the Associate Deans (R) and (T), an elected academic member of the Human Resources Committee and the relevant HR Partner for staff in Schools.
-For staff in Support areas, the Monitoring Group is chaired by the Pro-Vice-Chancellor (R) and comprises the Chief Operating Officer, the Director of Finance, the Director of External Relations, the University Librarian, an elected academic member of the Human Resources Committee and the HR Partner.
-It approves Workplans and Annual Reports and makes recommendations on the confirmation of appointment of the extension of probation to the Human Resources Committee.
+It approves Workplans and Annual Reports.

-It is the Dean of Schools responsibility to make recommendations regarding confirmation, extension or non-confirmation of a Probationer’s probation period to the Monitoring Group.
+It is the Dean's responsibility to make recommendations regarding confirmation, extension or non-confirmation of a Probationer’s probation period to the Monitoring Group.

 The Centre for Academic Practice is responsible for the implementation of the University's internal teaching assessment scheme.
 It does this by the direct assessment of the teaching of individual members of staff and also by the assessment of written work.

-In the first two years of probation, informal observational assessments will be conducted within the department.
+In the first two years of probation, two formative teaching observations will be conducted within the School.
 A suitable observer might be a colleague who has a similar subject interest.
 These assessments need not necessarily involve the Probation Adviser but the results should be the subject of full discussion between the Probationer and Adviser.

 What Should a Probation Adviser Do?